robpdesign/daily-morning-notifications/README.md

-# Telegram Weather Bot 🌤️
+# Daily Telegram Bot 🌤️🎂

-Daily Sydney weather updates sent to Telegram at 7:30am AEST via GitHub Actions.
+Daily morning notifications via Telegram, powered by GitHub Actions.

+**Features:**
+- **Weather updates** – Sydney forecast with temperature range and rain chances
+- **Birthday reminders** – Notifications on the day of birthdays and anniversaries

 ## Setup